How to be Hospitable With Less Stress: 10 Easy Ways

 Every time you open your heart and life to someone else, you extend hospitality.
 This can happen in a coffee shop, grocery store checkout aisle, or office lunchroom.
 What matters most is that we let others see our true selves and offer a safe place to share life’s ups and downs.

-Calling all mothers and daughters!
+Calling all moms and daughters!

-Additionally, my 12-year-old daughter, Bekah, and I wrote a mother-daughter devotional book to help mothers and daughters grow closer together while connecting with God.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
-Multitudes of mothers, daughters, mentors, and younger women are being transformed by this book!
-You can find your free Kindle Unlimited eBook or buy it in print for just 11.99 right here.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.